masudtalukdar/drone-shop-client-side/README.md

 2.This Website has Admin Dashboard.

-3. Admin could add new Product, Change Product Status and So on.
+3.Admin could add new Product, Change Product Status and So on.

 4.Have firebase authentication.